 Off-site construction has gone through highs and lows as a preferred construction process over several decades.
 Once used in the post-WWII era as a means of accelerating developments, particularly for residential housing projects, the practice has been revitalized in recent years as modern technology makes it a popular way to streamline construction.

-It’s now commonly known as modular construction, and it’s commonly used by developers across Canada, the United States, and the United Kingdom.
+Many recognize it as modular construction.
+It is quite popular with developers across Canada, the United States, and the United Kingdom.
 Modular construction allows prefabrication and development to occur off-site of where the building will be located, and then the assembled components are transported to the building site where they’re connected into the finished product.

-You might be asking; how does modular construction differ from standard best practices, and what is the cost-benefit analysis of modular developments compared to traditional construction?
+You might be asking; how does modular construction differ from standard best practices?
+And what is the cost-benefit analysis of modular developments in comparison to traditional construction?
 “What are the pros and cons of modular construction?”, well that’s what we’re going to look into with this article.

 What is modular construction?

 Modular construction involves the development of structures in a factory or some industrial site before the structures are then transported to the building site for final assembly and completion.

 During the prefabrication process, modules help shape the development.
 Using technology, the modules function as highly sophisticated building blocks that assemble the various elements of the project in question until it’s ready for transport to the building site.

 Once the modules arrive on-site, work crews position the structures into the appropriate location.
 Specifically, in accordance with the design specifications from the architect for the project.
 The modules go into place and the building comes together.
 From there, the crews are able to complete the remaining steps in the construction checklist until the job is complete.